quadbio/RNAseq_tutorial/Tutorial.md

 $ ls -l *.fastq.gz
 -rwxrwx--- 1 hezhi@d.ethz.ch bsse-treutlein@d.ethz.ch 102401267 Aug 29 15:17 SRR2815952.fastq.gz
 -rwxrwx--- 1 hezhi@d.ethz.ch bsse-treutlein@d.ethz.ch 533150939 Aug 29 15:17 SRR2815954.fastq.gz

+...[skip the other lines]...

+$ ls -1 *.fastq.gz | wc -l
+25
 ```

+>**NOTE**
+>This example data set is single-ended RNA-seq data, therefore each sequencing run has only one FASTQ file.
+For the paired-ended RNA-seq data, each sequencing run is split into two FASTQ files, each for one mate.
+The filenames would be {SRR Accession}_1.fastq.gz and {SRR Accession}_2.fastq.gz.

+#### An introduction to the FASTQ data format
+[...]

+Now we have the tools ready, and the data ready.
+It is time to move on to the next step.

+## Preprocessing of RNA-seq data

 <style scoped> table { font-size: 0.8em; } </style>